wkandek/kubernetes-dev-cluster/Readme.md

 ## III.
 Vagrantfile Customization:

 The following variables are defined at the top of the Vagrantfile.
-Recommend using a command line text editor such as vi or nedit. `KUBEADM` must be a uniquely generated value, instructions are provided in the "Variable Definitions" section below.
+Recommend using a command line text editor like vi.
+Windows users should use Notepad++.
+IMPORTANT: `KUBETOKEN` must be a uniquely generated value, instructions are provided in the "Variable Definitions" section below.

 Variable Name | Default Value             |
 --------------|---------------------------|